We think a big reason is that you just don’t have time.

 As you can see, determining who will fill the roles of writer, reviewer, and publisher are critical.

-When you’re a bootstrapped SaaS company, the writer may be a freelancer or a content marketing agency.
+When you’re a bootstrapped SaaS company, it’s a good bet to outsource blogging to a freelancer or a content marketing agency.
 The reviewer may be a founder or other key person who is dialed into the vision for the company.

 Keep tasks simple and lean until your team grows and you can dedicate more resources.